-The Bureau of Land Management will charge Facility Owners and Facility Managers annual fees based on the Fee Schedule for Communications Uses on Public Lands as adjusted annually.
-These fees will be fair market value for the use of Public Lands.
-Since this site is not within an established RMA, Ranally Metro Area, the population zone is less than 25,000, Zone 9 will be used for these calculations unless specifically agreed to by the authorizing officer and until populations or RMP designations change.
+The Bureau of Land Management will charge Facility Owners and Facility Managers annual fees pursuant to 43 CFR 2806.30-44.
+These fees are based upon the type of communications use and the population served on the Fee Schedule for Communications Uses on Public Lands as adjusted annually.
+These fees are considered fair market value for the use of Public Lands.
+Since this site is not within or does not serve an established RMA, Ranally Metro Area, the population zone of less than 25,000, Zone 9 will be used for these calculations unless specifically agreed to by the authorizing officer and until populations or RMP designations change.